Chapter 5 : Dinner Dates

 I eyed Remus up not sure whether he was joking or not.
 It wasn’t that he was a weedy man; he just wasn’t particularly strong looking either.
 I doubted he could take on Bill who had faced Egyptian tombs.
 Wait.
 I wasn’t even going on a date with Bill; I was just meeting up for dinner.
 I really should stop with all this wondering and actually answer the question.

-“Haha, I’m just tagging along Bill and Fleur’s date.
+“Haha, I’m just tagging along on Bill and Fleur’s date.
 Bill wants me to meet her as she doesn’t have that many friends here, and I thought it would be fun.”

 “Fleur does seem to be a nice girl,” Remus replied, considerably more cheerily.
 “I hope you have a nice time, Tonks.”
 We had reached the front door and we were now standing there awkwardly.
 Actually, it wasn’t awkward until I said it was.
 Why did I constantly have to put myself in these situations?